d’Agathe Christie réalisé par Eric Woreth 2013. En savoir plus...

 So, I asked myself, why sell a cheap imitation or a copy, when I can provide the original, the real McCoy ?

-The other was we live in France, in Europe, perhaps in some other Western country but most glasses today are being manufactured « made in China ».
+The other observation was that we live in France, in Europe, or in some other Western country but most glasses today are being « made in China ».

-Why allow glasses to be made there, using cheap if not the equivalent of slave labor ?
+Why allow glasses to be made there, using cheap materials and cheap labor, if not the equivalent of slave labor ?
 Why not recycle and restore these incredible and amazing glasses and do it right here?

 Our concept targets both those who are wild about glasses and fans of vintage and those with a Save our Planet, Green philosophy.